 It’s a good idea to add a README.md file to each project.
 Not least if the project is to be published, a file with this name is required.
 This is where other developers can find useful information about the project.
 In addition, projects (on Github or GitLab, etc.) often also contain a CONTRIBUTING.md file that offers other developers tips on how to participate in the project.

-Take a look at setup.cfg and setup.py files of other projects on Github (e.g. fetch_hackernews).
+Take a look at setup.cfg, setup.py and pyproject.toml files of other projects on Github.
 This gives you an idea of what kind of metadata others have added.